Diphtheria Tetanus Pertussis (DTaP) Vaccine

-- What Precautions One Must Take While Giving a Child DTaP Injection
+- What Precautions Must One Take While Giving a DTaP Injection to a Child?

-Vaccinations are an important part of a child’s healthcare plan.
-It is important to know that vaccines play a crucial role in developing antibodies that help in strengthening your child’s immune system and protecting them from dangerous viruses.
+Immunization is an essential part of a child’s healthcare plan.
+It is important to know that vaccines play a crucial role in developing antibodies that help in strengthening your child’s immune system and protecting him from dangerous viruses.
 The DTaP vaccine is one of the most commonly found and important vaccines that your child requires.
 Continue reading to know why it is needed, and when you get your child immunized.

-The DTaP vaccine for babies is an injectable vaccine shot used to treat three different infant illnesses – Diphtheria, Tetanus and Pertussis.
-Pertussis is more commonly known as whooping cough.
-While any person of any age can catch any of the three illnesses, children are especially susceptible to them as their immune system is not fully developed.
-Children are also vulnerable because diphtheria and pertussis are highly contagious diseases and can be caught from other infected children very easily.
-Tetanus is contracted through open cuts which are a commonplace occurrence when children play.
+The DTaP vaccine for babies is an injectable vaccine shot used to treat three different infant illnesses – Diphtheria, Tetanus and Pertussis (whooping cough).
+While anyone of any age can catch any of these three illnesses, children are especially susceptible as their immune systems are not fully developed.
+Children are also vulnerable because diphtheria and pertussis are highly contagious diseases and can be caught from other infected kids very easily.
+Tetanus is contracted through open cuts, which commonly occur among active children.

-Diphtheria is a contagious bacterial infection that can be extremely dangerous for children under the age of 5 and adults over the age of 40, it has a 20% fatality rate for those around this age group.
+Diphtheria is a contagious bacterial infection that can be extremely dangerous for children under the age of five and adults over the age of 40.
+It has a 20% fatality rate for those around this age group.

-This disease causes a heavy sore throat, fever and extreme weakness.
-The condition manifests through a thick grey coat at the back of the throat which can choke your baby and make it difficult for them to breathe.
-If the disease is not treated quickly the bacteria caused by it can infect multiple organs that can lead to multiple organ failure, heart failure and paralysis.
+This disease causes heavy sore throat, swallowing difficulties, fever and extreme weakness.
+The condition manifests through a thick grey coat at the back of the throat, which can choke your baby and make it difficult for him to breathe.
+If the disease is not treated quickly, the bacteria caused by it can infect multiple organs and lead to multiple organ failure, heart failure and paralysis.

 Pertussis or whooping cough is one of the most common vaccine-preventable diseases in children today.
 The bacterial disease is highly infectious and causes a cough so severe that even talking, eating and drinking becomes impossible.
 Pertussis can worsen and cause other complications like pneumonia, seizures, brain damage and even death.

-Pertussis is especially dangerous for babies under the age of a year as their immune system is more susceptible to the pathogen as well as the complications that arise from the infection.
+Pertussis is especially dangerous for babies under the age of a year as their immune systems are more susceptible to the pathogen, as well as the complications that arise from the infection.

 Proposed DTaP Vaccine Schedule

-Doctors recommend that this shot be given to a child in 5 doses.
-This should be spread out over 6 years
+Doctors recommend that this shot be given to a child in five doses, which should be spread out over six years.

 Recommended Number of Doses